Start planning your trip

 Karuizawa is one of Japan's most popular holiday resort areas, located just one hour away by bullet train from Tokyo.
-We introduce how to get to Karuizawa, the region's winter and summer highlights, where to stay for an overnight trip, along with other travel tips.
+We introduce the best things to do in Karuizawa and its surroundings, how to get there from Tokyo, the best hotels for an overnight trip, and other travel tips.

 Karuizawa is a town in the Kitasaku district of eastern Nagano.
 With its cool climate, it is known as a place take refuge from the sweltering summer temperatures.
 In the winter, Karuizawa becomes a popular destination for skiing and other winter sports.